Authentication

 | Session token | WebSocket, dApps, interactive use | Authenticate once, get a bearer token |

 Every request is independently signed with your Solana keypair.
-This is the canonical authentication mode and the most secure option for automated systems โ there's no token to steal or expire.
+This is the canonical authentication mode โ the most secure option for automated systems.
+There's no token to steal or expire.

 How It Works